DiceDB/docs/src/content/docs/commands/SETBIT.md

 ---
 title: SETBIT
-description: Documentation for the Redis command SETBIT
+description: Documentation for the DiceDB command SETBIT
 ---

-# DiceDB Command: SETBIT

-## Overview

 The `SETBIT` command in DiceDB is used to set or clear the bit at a specified offset in the string value stored at a given key.
 This command is particularly useful for bitwise operations and can be used to implement various data structures and algorithms efficiently.